Programme of Lectures/Talks

 Why not consider an Archaeology Experience Weekend for yourself or as a gift for someone else.

-The Experience Weekends are aimed at introducing people to archaeology.
+The Experience Weekends are aimed at introducing individuals to archaeology.
 No previous experience is required.
 You will be working under supervision on a live site.

-WEAG ran its 2024 Archaeology Experience Weekends at Copped Hall on four weekends in July and August and these were a great success.
+WEAG ran its 2025 Archaeology Experience Weekends at Copped Hall on three weekends in July and these were a great success.

-WEAG is running three more Archaeology Experience Weekends in 2025 on the following dates:
+WEAG will be running three more Archaeology Experience Weekends in 2026.

 WEAG Members Dig